WesleyLuk90/ffxiv-vr/README.md

 GShade and ReShade must be completely deleted, check that they did not leave DLL files in your FFXIV folder, they're known to cause crashes/freezes with this plugin.

 If there is a large black box in front of you there is likely an incompatible plugin enabled.
 Try disabling other plugins to determine if that is the cause.

-Splatoon and vnavmesh have been reported to cause this issue.
+Reported Incompatible Plugins
+- Splatoon
+- vnavmesh
+- Browsingway

 ## Known Issues